 Senior Portfolio Requirement

-All communication majors, and those planning to declare a major, must keep a file of important assignments completed in communication courses and in at least three of the courses completed for the GP21 program.
-Items to be placed in the file include any written assignments graded or evaluated by the instructor, written projects, speeches, internship projects and audio/video materials.
+All communication majors, and those planning to declare a major, must keep a file of important assignments completed in communication courses and in the general education program.
+Items to be placed in the file include any written assignments graded or evaluated bythe instructor, written projects, speeches, internship projects and audio/video materials.
 The contents of the file will be used to develop a senior portfolio, a course requirement in COMM 493 Senior Seminar.
-The senior portfolio is a reflective document that provides evidence of a student's learning achievements and it may be used to facilitate career planning, job search activities and/or admittance to graduate study.
+The senior portfolio is a reflective document that provides evidence of a student’s learning achievements and it may be used to facilitate career planning, job search activities and/or admittance to graduate study.